GoogleCloudPlatform/security-response-automation/README.md

 #### Forward findings to Pub/Sub

-Currently Event Threat Detection publishes to StackDriver and CSCC, Security Health Analytics publishes to CSCC only.
-We're currently in the process of moving to CSCC notifications but for completeness sake we'll list instructions for StackDriver (legacy) and CSCC notifications.
+Currently Event Threat Detection publishes to StackDriver and Security Command Center, Security Health Analytics publishes to Security Command Center only.
+We're currently in the process of moving to Security Command Center notifications but for completeness sake we'll list instructions for StackDriver (legacy) and Security Command Center notifications.

 **StackDriver**

 If you're only interested in processing ETD findings then your configuration is done for you automatically below using Terraform.
-You can skip the **Setup CSCC Notifications** section.
+You can skip the **Setup Security Command Center Notifications** section.

-**Setup CSCC Notifications**
+**Setup Security Command Center Notifications**

-CSCC Notifications will enable you to receive SHA & ETD findings.
+Security Command Center Notifications will enable you to receive SHA & ETD findings.

-Configure CSCC notifications
+Configure Security Command Center notifications

 ```shell
 $ export PROJECT_ID=<YOUR_AUTOMATION_PROJECT_ID>